How IT Staffing Pricing Models Actually Work

 How to Tell If You’re Getting Good Value

-- Candidate quality.
+Price matters.
+But it’s not the only thing that matters, and it might not even be the most important thing.
+Here’s what to actually evaluate.- Candidate quality.
 Are the people they send actually qualified?
 Track your interview-to-offer ratio.
 If you’re interviewing five candidates to make one offer, the agency isn’t screening well enough, and that costs you time regardless of their rates.

 - Speed.
 How fast do they deliver?
 A slightly higher rate from an agency that fills roles in two weeks versus six weeks might save you more money than the rate difference costs.
 Every week a critical IT role sits empty has a productivity cost.